 - 1. The regular workday and workweek for forty-hour Employees shall consist of a forty (40) hour workweek.
 Any change in the number of hours in the workday or regular workweek shall be subject to negotiation, although a forty-hour Employee may be subject to working shift work as necessary, at the discretion of the Fire Chief. - 2.
 The regular workday and workweek for line Firefighters shall consist of an average 24 hour day and 56 hour workweek. - 3.
 The work schedule for Line Employees shall consist of forty-eight (48) hours on duty followed by ninety-six (96) hours off duty.
 Any changes in the work schedule shall be negotiated with the Union prior to implementing the changes. - 4.
 The normal workday schedule for Line Employees is 0800 hours -1200 hours and 1300 hours 1700 hours.
+Employees are expected to be prepared and physically ready to begin assigned duties in an appropriate daily work uniform, by 0800 hours on day 1 and up to 0900 on day 2.
+This includes having completed personal routines such as breakfast and morning hygiene prior to the start of the duty day.
 Between the hours of 1700 through 0800, Employees shall respond to calls, conduct night drills on an as needed basis, complete incident reports, conduct training for volunteers on an as needed basis, ensure equipment is in a state of readiness, perform physical conditioning on an elective basis, and ensure facilities are clean and in operational order for the next shift and perform related tasks.